NSO-developer/nso-docker/README.md

 ![img](./nso-in-docker-logo.png)

-NOTE: There are official Cisco NSO container images offered for download from https://software.cisco.com, which is entirely different from NSO in Docker.
-S
+NOTE: Official Cisco NSO container images are offered for download from https://software.cisco.com, which is entirely different from NSO in Docker.

-NSO in Docker is an open source project to enable users of NSO to easily run NSO in Docker.
+NSO in Docker is an open-source project that enables users to run NSO in Docker easily.

+## Downloading NSO in Docker for internal Cisco users

-For internal Cisco users; ready made container images built from this repository are available at <https://containers.cisco.com/organization/nso-docker>
+For internal Cisco users, ready made container images built from this repository are available at <https://containers.cisco.com/organization/nso-docker>

 -   use with NID skeletons:
     -   `export NSO_IMAGE_PATH=containers.cisco.com/nso-docker/`